cmems-arcticbliss/lu-simulator/examples/README.md

 python plot_test_case.py -i input_file
 ```

-This should provide figures comparable to those provided as an illustration.
+This should provide figures comparable to those provided here as an illustration.

 Reference field: